 R1: On Clergy Compensation

-, that the minimum standard of full-time pension-based compensation (cash salary, utilities, housing, and Social Security tax reimbursement) for clergy serving congregations in the Diocese of Ohio during 2019 be established as follows:
+Resolved, that the minimum standard of full-time pension-based compensation (cash salary, utilities, housing, and Social Security tax reimbursement) for clergy serving congregations in the Diocese of Ohio during 2018 be established as follows:

-, that each congregation prayerfully consider adjusting the current compensation level of their clergy to account for the increase in the cost of living and the clergy person’s years of experience; and be it further
+Resolved, that each congregation prayerfully consider adjusting the current compensation level of their employees to account for the increase in the cost of living and the clergy person’s years of experience; and be it further

 - Offer additional benefits either fully funded, or on a pre-tax salary reduction basis (e.g., dental insurance, reimbursement for routine dental care, annual medical examination, child-care allowance, etc.);